TrellixVulnTeam/swahilipython_SCMU/Lib/email/architecture.rst

         object, or on any sub-object.

     Finalization
-        The Model is converted into a unicode or binary stream, or the model is discarded.
+        The Motoa is converted into a unicode or binary stream, or the motoa is discarded.